-Participants will be set up with an online vaccine e-diary using their personal email address.
+Participants will be set up with an online challenge e-diary using their personal email address.
 They will be instructed to access the online challenge e-diary via daily emails to record oral temperatures twice-daily and to describe any symptoms, the use of any medications or any additional fevers for 21 days after challenge.
 The foreseeable adverse reactions following challenge include fever >37.5°C, diarrhoea, anorexia, malaise, abdominal cramps, headache, nausea, vomiting.
+Also, for the days between D21 and D28 inclusive, they will be asked to document if they experienced any additional symptoms.
+They will also be expected to fill a section in the e-diary with antibiotics doses they were prescribed.
 See section 11.4.1 on e-diary AEs.